 First of all, before going into detail about these two courses, you need to make sure that you know your career goals are.
 So, if you don’t know, find it out.
 Start with your likes and dislikes.
 Finance is a huge domain and there are many options.
 Just because your friends are doing one and not doing another cannot be the reason for choosing one course over another.

-As these two need a lot of patience, perseverance and hard work, you can’t just choose one in a fluke.
+As these two need a lot of patience, perseverance, and hard work, you can’t just choose one in a fluke.
 Take your time.
 Read about each of them (we’ve given all the details below).
 And then decide what suits you best.

 People have different opinions.
 They also have different biases.
-Instead of asking other people what they think is the best option, read this, do your own research, find out what aligns with your career goals and then go for the one that’s right for you.
+Instead of asking other people what they think is the best option, read this, do your own research, find out what aligns with your career goals, and then go for the one that’s right for you.
 There’s no right answer for everyone.

-- What is Associate Chartered Accountant (ACA)?
+- What is an Associate Chartered Accountant?

-- Key differences between ACCA and ACA
+- Key differences

 - Why pursue ACCA?